 Damage: Feed on the seedling stem just above ground and cut the plant.

-Stage of crop attacked: Seedling stage

-Environmental condition: Thrives well in warm conditions.
+Stage of crop attacked: Seedling stage Environmental condition: Thrives well in warm conditions.
 Its abundant in late spring to autumn.

-- Destroy crop remnants immediately after harvest.

-- Fields need to be prepared and weeds eliminated at least two weeks before planting to reduce cutworm numbers. - Winter ploughing help to expose the larval and pupal stages to predation and desiccation.

-- Small infestations can be controlled by digging near the damaged seedlings to find and kill the individual larvae.

-- Use pesticides such as , attacke, cypermethrin, Karate, lambda, and others.
+Prevention - Destroy crop remnants immediately after harvest. - Fields need to be prepared and weeds eliminated at least two weeks before planting to reduce cutworm numbers. - Winter ploughing help to expose the larval and pupal stages to predation and desiccation.
+Control measures (IPM measures) - Small infestations can be controlled by digging near the damaged seedlings to find and kill the individual larvae. - Use pesticides such as , attacke, cypermethrin, Karate, lambda, and others.
 Cabbage web worm

 Types of pest: Chewing pest that often hides behind a web of silk and masses of frass (insect faeces).
 Host: cabbage, broccoli, kale, mustard, radish, turnip.
 Damage: Feeds on buds and growing tips and this prevent head formation as illustrated above.

-Stage of crop attacked: Seedlings and mature plants

-Environmental condition: Prefers warm weather conditions.

-- Destroy crop remnants immediately after harvest.

-- Fields need to be prepared and weeds

-eliminated at least two weeks before planting to reduce cutworm numbers.

-- Winter ploughing help to expose the larval and pupal stages to predation and desiccation.
+Stage of crop attacked: Seedlings and mature plants Environmental condition: Prefers warm weather conditions.
+Prevention - Destroy crop remnants immediately after harvest. - Fields need to be prepared and weeds eliminated at least two weeks before planting to reduce webworm numbers. - Winter ploughing help to expose the larval and pupal stages to predation and desiccation.
+Control - Hand picking and squashing larvae can prevent crop damage on small plots. - Use pesticides such as , attacke, cypermethrin, Karate, lambda, and others.
+Bagrada Bug

-Control measures

-- Hand picking and squashing larvae can prevent crop damage on small plots.

-- Use pesticides such as , attacke, cypermethrin, Karate, lambda, and others.

-Types of pest: Chews holes in the leaves and the feeding is most intense at night or during rainy days.

-Snail and slugs
+Male (Small) & Female (Big) Mild Damage Severe Damage Types of pest: Destructive piercing and sucking pest mostly found mating as illustrated above.
+Host: Broccoli, cauliflower, cabbage, mustard, kale, turnips, radishes, English giant.
+Damage: The feeding result into small puncture marks and the plant become stunted.
+Affected leaves wither and young plants may even be killed if the attack is severe.
+Stage of crop attaked: All crop stages Environmental condition: This pest thrives well in warm conditions.
+In young Cole crop fields, bugs may be found at the plant or soil interface during early morning and late afternoon when temperatures are cooler.
+Prevention • Remove and destroy debris or sprouting stumps left in the field as they can provide refuges for previous infestations • Rotate crops so that susceptible plants are not grown in successive seasons.
+Control measures (IPM measures) - Bugs can be removed by hand and destroyed in low infestations or small plots. - Watering and irrigation will discourage bugs. - Growing repellent plants such as garlic, onion or parsley near the crop -Pesticides that can be used are malathion, methomex, karate zion, lambda, attacke and others (rotate or keep on changing the products to avoid resistance development Slug Snail and slugs Slug and snail damaged cabbage Types of pest: Chews holes in the leaves and the feeding is most intense at night or during rainy days.
 Host: Cabbage, lettuce, Beans and tomatoes.
 Damage: They create irregular holes with smooth edges on leaves and flowers.

-Stage of crop attacked: Vegetative stage

-Environmental condition: Thrives well in cool to warm condition.
+Stage of crop attacked: Vegetative stage Environmental condition: Thrives well in cool to warm condition.
 They prefer swampy and shady areas.

-- Swampy areas should be avoided for cabbage production.

-- Use drip irrigation to reduce humidity and moist surfaces, making the habitat less favorable for these pests.

-- Use insecticide snail bait if infestations are high and affecting yield.
+Prevention - Swampy areas should be avoided for cabbage production. - Use drip irrigation to reduce humidity and moist surfaces, making the habitat less favorable for these pests.
+Control measures (IPM measures) Use insecticide snail bait if infestations are high and affecting yield.
 Place a deep trap (yogurt container) with the rim at ground level baited with either beer or yeast and sugar mixture.
 Empty and refill every couple of days.